-Fibromyalgia (FM), is a term used in medicine to identify the collective symptoms that millions of people have complained about, and describe as generalized pain within the muscle tissues accompanied by chronic fatigue.
+Fibromyalgia (FM), is a term used to identify a group symptoms that include generalized pain within the muscle tissues accompanied by chronic fatigue.
 It is the second most common diagnosis made in rheumatology clinics.

 In this article, I will present some of my own experience treating FM with Chinese medicine including Qigong, acupuncture and bodywork.
 I will also share my own hypothesis of the cause of Fibromyalgia.